-- 1. Public ownership-All generation and distribution companies are under public ownership and control. - 2.
-Some degree of private sector participation in one segment - a.
-Generation: at least one generation company has been privatized, or there is at least one public-private partnership for power generation (typically, an IPP). - b.
-Distribution: at least one distribution company has been privatized, or there is at least one public-private partnership for power distribution (typically, a management contract or concession). - 3.
-Some private sector participation in both generation and distribution-At least one generation and one distribution company have been privatized or have some form of private sector participation.
+- Public ownership.
+All generation and distribution companies are under public ownership and control. - Some degree of PSP in one segment :

+- a.
+Generation: at least one generation company has been privatized, or there is at least one public-private partnership for power generation (typically, an IPP). b.
+Distribution: at least one distribution company has been privatized, or there is at least one public-private partnership for power distribution (typically, a management contract or concession). - Some PSP in both generation and distribution.
+At least one generation and one Distribution Company have been privatized or have some form of PSP.

-Performance Index
+Performance Index (PI)

-Data used in this section draws on a database made available by the World Bank from the African Renewable Energy Access Program-funded project, "Making Power Affordable for Africa and Viable for Its Utilities," supported by the World Bank's Energy Sector Management Assistance Program (ESMAP).57 Other sources of data include the World Bank's Sustainable Energy for All (SE4ALL) database, the World Economic Forum Global Competitive Index data set, as well as desk research for updated data.
+Data used in this section draws on a database made available by the World Bank from the African Renewable Energy Access Program-funded project, "Making Power Affordable for Africa and Viable for Its Utilities," supported by the World Bank's Energy Sector Management Assistance Program (ESMAP) (Kojima and Trimble 2016).
+Other sources of data include the World Bank's Sustainable Energy for All (SE4ALL) database, the World Economic Forum Global Competitive Index data set, as well as desk research for updated data.

-According to the World Bank, power utility performance can be described through five dimensions: access to electricity, quality of service, affordability (of connection and services), financial viability of power utilities, and energy mix.58 Similarly, our performance index integrates five indicators into a single score composed of five dimensions: access, reliability of supply, affordability, operational efficiency and financial viability.
-Table 6 shows these five dimensions of the power sector performance index, alongside the indicators used to compose the weighted score in each dimension.
+According to the World Bank, power utility performance can be described through five dimensions: access to electricity, quality of service, affordability (of connection and services), financial viability of power utilities, and energy mix (Trimble 2018).
+Similarly, our PI integrates five indicators into a single score composed of five dimensions: access, reliability of supply, affordability, operational efficiency and financial viability.
+Table 7 shows these five dimensions of the power sector PI, alongside the indicators used to compose the weighted score in each dimension.
 For each country, we assign a score out of 100 to each indicator of performance based on available data.
 The average (mean) of the five aggregated performance indicator scores gives a total score over 100.